 There are several ways that you can market or advertise your firm’s services through social media.
 Major platforms such as Facebook, Twitter, LinkedIn, and YouTube allow you to create content that acts as attention-grabbing advertising.
 Not only that, each of these social media platforms allows advertising campaign opportunities that can help you to bring cold traffic to your website.
 You can also use paid searches to find people who are already looking for tax accounting services.
 The possibilities to grow your tax firm business online are almost endless.

 Tips to help tax solopreneurs capture attention

 You can easily become overwhelmed with the vast world of marketing and advertising possibilities through social media platforms.
-To help you focus your strategy, there are nine proven ways that a tax solopreneur can capture attention and potentially grow a client roster:
+To help you focus your social media strategy in accounting, there are nine proven ways that a tax solopreneur can capture attention and potentially grow a client roster:

 1. Pay Attention to What is Relevant